renn0xtek9/Arithmos/doc/visual-programming/source/loading-your-data/index.rst

 In a Nutshell
 -------------

--   Orange can import any comma- or tab-delimited data file, or Excel's native files or Google Sheets document.
+-   Arithmos can import any comma- or tab-delimited data file, or Excel's native files or Google Sheets document.
 Use :doc:`File<../widgets/data/file>` widget to load the data and, if needed, define the class and meta attributes.
 -   Attribute names in the column header can be preceded with a label followed by a hash.
 Use c for class and m for meta attribute, i to ignore a column, w for weights column, and C, D, T, S for continuous, discrete, time, and string attribute types.
 Examples: C\#mph, mS\#name, i\#dummy.
--   An alternative to the hash notation is Orange's native format with three header rows: the first with attribute names, the second specifying the type (**continuous**, **discrete**, **time**, or **string**), and the third proving information on the attribute role (**class**, **meta**, **weight** or **ignore**).
+-   An alternative to the hash notation is Arithmos's native format with three header rows: the first with attribute names, the second specifying the type (**continuous**, **discrete**, **time**, or **string**), and the third proving information on the attribute role (**class**, **meta**, **weight** or **ignore**).